 It never mattered whether weapon managers were enslaved or free, secular or religious, centralized or profit-oriented, plebian or noble, criminal or authorized, professional or amateur.
 Identical weapons elites emerged in any case, with remarkably similar mind-set, attitude and reflexive behavior.
 Their talk might have changed over time and under different circumstances – cynically, opportunistically and with prejudice – but their walk never did.
 Except, perhaps, for honor …

-Learners must appeal foremost to warrior honor: the honor of my father, of every noble warrior, which cleanses him of his filth.
-Real warriors will instantly recognize honor and defend it against any crazy deviant lacking it, lethal as he may be.
+Learners must appeal foremost to warrior honor: the honor of my father, of every noble warrior, which cleanses him of his horror.
+Real warriors will recognize honor at once and defend it against any crazy deviant lacking it, lethal as he may be.
 That honor will inspire PeaceWorld and defend it fiercely from then on.
 Honor and Learning should become one.
 After all, one learns honor.

 Info elites convince the info proletariat that their weapon management best suits everyone’s needs (an obvious lie).
 They employ: